abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 ```

 Set the DAC voltage
-**Parameter:** (double) voltage - between 0 and 2.048 when gain is set to 1,  0 and 4.096 when gain is set to 2
+**Parameter:** (double) voltage - between 0 and 2.048 when the gain is set to 1,  0 and 4.096 when the gain is set to 2
 **Parameter:** (uint8_t) channel - 1 or 2
 **Parameter:** (uint8_t) gain - 1 or 2
 **Returns:** null